Etosphere/es-logger/README.md

 To begin a YAML header, the **first line** of the log file should be `---`, which is the same way as starting a YAML document.
 Then you can start writing the YAML part.
 Following configurations are supported:

 - `title`: set the title of rendered outline
+- `description`: set the multiple-line description (will rendered below the title)
 - `color`: set colors for each roles
 - `kp`: set one (or more) roles as keeper (kp)
 - `dicer`: set one (or more) roles as dice rolling bot